 This Skagit Valley pumpkin patch even has “showrooms” where items are artistically placed for the sole purpose of being photographed.
-You aren’t allowed to enter these buildings, but it’s really easy to take photos from the doorway.
+You aren’t allowed to enter these buildings, but taking photos from the doorway is easy.

 Another fun display we saw last year was this incredible dress made out of dried flowers and leaves.
 It seriously looked like something I’d see on Project Runway!